-Student loans are beneficent in advancing educational investment.
+Student loans are beneficial in advancing educational investment.

-But unemployment, debts, the high cost of living and health, life may seem to be harsh and devastating.
+But unemployment, debts, the high cost of living, and healthy life may seem to be harsh and devastating.

 Because of the highly conflicting priorities, student loans are the first to be forgone for another critical bill.

-Defaulting a couple of payments is a breach of a loan agreement that leads to your account to be ascribed the status of ‘defaulter’ and loan acceleration, especially for self-sponsored students.
+Defaulting a couple of payments is a breach of a loan agreement that leads to your account being ascribed to the status of ‘defaulter’ and loan acceleration, especially for self-sponsored students.

-A slight smudge on your credit report from Credit bureaus to other prospective creditors results to credit damage.
+A slight smudge on your credit report from Credit bureaus to other prospective creditors results in credit damage.
 With a lower credit score, your credit reputation is at stake.
 The loss is quite measurable.
 Its consequences include charging off your account.
-Nonetheless, costs incurred by the collectors is billed on you.
+Nonetheless, costs incurred by the collectors are billed to you.

 Credit reports with a damaged reputation can make you lose your dream job.
 To hold a state post, employers might seek to conduct some credit background checks from your credit report.